ticogarcia/boiledegg/README.md

 This project is built of of [Angular 7](https://angular.io/), a web development framework built by google.
 We use [Angular Material](https://material.angular.io/) for front end components, and [Google Firebase](https://firebase.google.com/) for authentication and database.
 Interested in contributing?
 Fork this repository or send me a message on gitter to start working.

+### Contributing Guidelines
+* When contributing, make sure you are working off of a forked repository
+* When making pull requests, be descriptive about the changes you made
+* If the changes you made address a specific issue, make sure to reference the issue
+* Make sure that your changes fall in line with the repository liscence

+If you find a bug, fill out a copy of the bug_report.md file under .github/ISSUE_TEMPLATE and open a new issue for it.<br />
-If you find a bug or have an idea for a feature,
+If you have an idea for a feature, fill out a copy of the feature_request.md file under .github/ISSUE_TEMPLATE and open a new issue for it.

-To get started with development, you must first install all the necessary dependencies.
+To get started with development, you must first install all the necessary dependencies.<br />
-To install all of them, run `npm install`.
+To install all of them, run `npm install`.<br />
-You may also need to run `ng update` and `npm update` in order to get the right version of Angular.
+You may also need to run `ng update` and `npm update` in order to get the right version of Angular.<br />

-You are now ready to contribute.
+You are now ready to contribute.<br />

 ## Development server

 Run `ng serve` for a dev server.
+This line builds and serves the application.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding